Ethersocial/esc-client-binaries/README.md

 The `download` key holds the download `url`, the `type` of archive being downloaded, and - optionally - the filename of the binary (`bin`) inside the archive in case it differs from the expected filename of the binary.
 As a security measure, a `sha256` key equalling the SHA256 hash calculation of the downloadable file may be provided, in which the downloaded file's hash is tested for equality with this value.

 The `sanity` command is mandatory and is a way to check a found binary to ensure that is is actually a valid client binary and not something else.
-In the above config the `sanity` command denotes that running `geth version` should return output containing *both* `Geth` and `1.4.12`.
+In the above config the `sanity` command denotes that running `gesc version` should return output containing *both* `Gesc` and `1.4.12`.

 Now we can construct a `Manager` with this config: